makaubenson/Hospital-Management-System/README.md

 5. Import the **hospital.sql** file that you just cut from the project directory.
 6. Make sure you are already inside the database you just created before importing.
 7. After the <addr> import is complete, the database will load two tables, **patient** and **patientreport**.
-8. Now open your IDE(eg netbeans), click file menu, click OPEN PROJECT
+8. Now open your IDE(eg netbeans), click file menu, click OPEN PROJECT, locate your cloned project then
-9. Select the folder containing the project files, i.e the folder containing the file below
+9. Select the folder containing the project files, i.e the folder containing the files below
   ![image](https://user-images.githubusercontent.com/59168713/124418570-74254600-dd64-11eb-815e-7379df1db1ce.png)
 10. Locate login.java in the source packages, open it and run it.